More about Luxembourg's Hollerich building

-The Fonds du Logement building in the Rue de Hollerich in Luxembourg City, with a 71-metre facade and 8350 m2 floor area, demonstrates the versatility of steel: attractive and economic solutions for various types of applications such as car parks, apartments, shops and offices and in particular the extensive array of solutions for fire-resistant steel structures.
+The Fonds du Logement building in the Rue de Hollerich in Luxembourg City with a 71-metre facade and 8350 m2 of floor area, demonstrates the versatility of steel: attractive and economic solutions for various types of applications such as car parks, apartments, shops, offices, and, in particular, the extensive array of solutions for fire-resistant steel structures.

 In particular, this building illustrates various solutions with regard to fire resistance: partially encased columns and beams, incorporation of columns into the walls, visible steel columns, slim floor system, and elements protected by intumescent paint.
 These solutions, developed by R&D, were implemented in this building with the collaboration of R&D, the technical advisory team (TECOM), Eurostructures - who completed the entire frame - and BEST, the Luxembourg consulting engineers.

 The Rue de Hollerich building was an opportunity for the BEST consultancy to learn the techniques of fire engineering, supported by R&D in discussions with the architect and the Luxembourg City fire service, and finally to incorporate fire engineering in its offer to its clients.
 Following this collaboration, this consultancy joined the SecureWithSteel network.
 This network comprises consulting engineers who are partners of ArcelorMittal (two or three practices per country) who have expertise in the field of fire engineering and use it to develop economic fire-resistant steel solutions.
 It constitutes one of the avenues for the transfer of know-how from R&D to consulting engineers.